Hollywood Failed Coco Jones, But She’s Back For Her Crown

 Advertisement

 “Period,” Jones nods in agreement, sealing my pronouncement like an “amen” to a fervent prayer.
 The former Disney star has been speaking her success into existence for years.
 And it’s working.
 After more than a decade of grinding, and even though she’s amassed an army of passionate fans, myself included, Jones is now at the top of her game.
-This month she’s starring in the original Peacock series Bel-Air (now showing on Sky and NOWTV) as Hilary Banks, she co-hosts a viral cooking show with work-husband Terrell Grice, has almost a million followers on Instagram (and counting), and a vault full of new music that the streets are dying to hear.
+This month she’s starring in the original Stan series Bel-Air as Hilary Banks, she co-hosts a viral cooking show with work-husband Terrell Grice, has almost a million followers on Instagram (and counting), and a vault full of new music that the streets are dying to hear.
 She’s no longer up-and-coming.
 Coco Jones is the moment.

 To really understand the power of Jones’ manifestation abilities (and to take notes for your own life), you’d have to take a step back and consider the long, winding path that brought her here.
 Sure, the Bel-Air starlet and social media darling is reaping the fruits of her labor, but it hasn’t always been that way.
 Jones’ origin story is an Odyssean one, a tale of a hero who reached their final destination only after years of emotional hardship.